 Frances Tanzer is a historian of modern Central and East Central Europe, Jewish culture, and the Holocaust.
-She is interested in writing histories of modern Europe that focus on the paradoxical but crucial roles of refugees and minorities in shaping the continent’s identities and cultures.
-Her research examines culture in the borderlands of East Central Europe, the aftermath of the Holocaust; refugees and migration; and the history of antisemitism, philosemitism, and Islamophobia.
-A sustained interest in the visual culture and performance unites her explorations of these themes.
-At Clark, she offers classes in European history, the Holocaust, and refugee history.
+Her scholarly work straddles Central and Eastern Europe, while also examining the region’s global interconnections—particularly those connections established through migration and forced displacement.
+Her research examines the aftermath of the Holocaust; histories of displacement; and the history of antisemitism and philosemitism.
+A sustained interest in visual culture and performance unites her explorations of these themes.

 Tanzer’s first book, Vanishing Vienna: Philosemitism, Modernism, and Jews in a Postwar City (University of Pennsylvania Press, 2024) examines the fraught process of cultural reconstruction in Vienna from 1938 through the early 1960s.
 Vanishing Vienna’s starting point is the observation of the profound Jewish absence produced by the Holocaust: how does a city reimagine its culture in the relative absence of a once constitutive minority?
 In Vienna, conceptual and practical challenges grew from the reality of Jewish absence.
 In response to these challenges, this book argues that philosemitism became a surprising but foundational component of cultural reconstruction efforts and postwar Austrian identity, as well as early conceptions European integration and postwar discourses of cosmopolitanism.